McDonogh Day Boycott

 The McDonogh Day Boycott on 7 May 1954 was a protest by African American public school students, teachers, and principals in New Orleans.
 It was one of the city's first organized civil rights protests.

 McDonogh Day was, and remains to a very limited extent, a ritual in the New Orleans Public Schools.
 In May of every year, delegations of students would be brought to Lafayette Square, in front of what was then City Hall, to participate in a ceremony paying homage to the late John McDonogh, a 19th-century philanthropist who had endowed many of the public schools in the city.
 (Later, this tradition continued at the new civic center in Duncan Plaza.)

 In the 1950s, the school system was racially segregated.
 On McDonogh Day, delegations from white schools would perform their ritual functions—place flowers at the McDonogh statue, sing, receive keys to the city from the mayor—and leave.
 Delegations from black schools, meanwhile, had to wait for a separate ceremony afterward, often standing all the while in hot, muggy, or otherwise uncomfortable New Orleans weather.

 As McDonogh Day approached, black teachers' associations voiced protest over the procedure.
-Arthur Chapital, director of the local branch of the NAACP, called for a boycott.
-He urged Revius Ortique, Jr, an African American labor leader, to make radio broadcasts asking parents to keep their children home on McDonogh Day.
+Revius Ortique Jr. was a civil rights attorney who became the first black justice on the Louisiana Supreme Court in 1992 who during his 20 years as a private practitioner, was co-counselor on important civil rights cases involving equal pay for African Americans.
+In May 1954, Arthur Chapital, the director of the local NAACP branch in the 1950s, urged Ortique to make radio broadcasts calling for black parents to keep their children home during the McDonogh Day Ceremonies.
+Ortique, currently vice president at large of the Louisiana Council of Labor and employee of the state Department of Labor, agreed, sparking one of the city's first protests of the civil rights era.

 The boycott was near-total.
 Of 32,000 African American students in the system, only 34 attended, along with one school principal.
 Mayor Chep Morrison was left holding surplus keys to the city.

 The protest was repeated for another two years.